ChiyuCC/sequence-breaking-ff6/README.md

 -   More items can be bought later when you have Locke for some easy money making (steal + sell stuff)
 -   For this run, I recommend you take the _esper_ Ragnarok, rather than the _sword_ Ragnarok
     -   While "metamorph" comes way too late in a regular game to be really useful, it will serve us really well in this playthrough
-    -   There are several enemies even in the World of Balance with great morphed items, like the elemental shields and crystal equipment
+    -   There are several enemies even in the World of Balance with great morphed items, like the Marvel Shoes, elemental shields and crystal equipment

 ![FF6](./screenshots/new-beginnings-2.png)
 ![FF6](./screenshots/new-beginnings-3.png)